MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-feature-reference.md

 There are five roles used to configure permissions to manage communication compliance features.
 To make **Communication compliance** available as a menu option in Microsoft 365 compliance center, you must be assigned the *Communication Compliance Admin* role.

-Depending on how you wish to manage communication policies and alerts, you’ll need to create one or more new role groups for administrators, reviewers, and investigators.
-Depending on the structure of your compliance management team, you have options to assign users to specific role groups to manage different sets of communication compliance features.
+Depending on how you wish to manage communication policies and alerts, you'll need to create one or more new role groups for administrators, reviewers, and investigators.
+You have the option to assign users to specific role groups to manage different sets of communication compliance features.
 Or you may decide to create one role group and assign all the communication compliance roles to the group.
 Create a single role group or multiple groups to best fit your compliance management requirements.

 Choose from these role options when configuring your communication compliance role groups: